Graduate School

 All members of the student's graduate committee must approve the scheduling of the final examination.

 It is expected that the thesis defense portion of the final oral exam be open to all interested persons and should be limited to one hour.
-After the open portion of the exam, the examining committee should exclude all other persons and continue with the examination of the candidate's knowledge of his or her field and the evaluation of the candidate's performance.
+After the open portion of the exam, the examining committee should exclude all other persons and continue with the examination of the candidate's knowledge of their field and the evaluation of the candidate's performance.

-If the department favors a more elaborate presentation, it should be scheduled as a separate seminar.
-In any case, the time involved for the open presentation may not impinge upon time required for the examining committee to conduct appropriate, iterative oral inquiry with the candidate, to evaluate the candidate's performance, and to deliberate fully within the time constraints of the scheduled oral examination.
+If the department favors a more elaborate presentation, it should be scheduled as a separate seminar apart from the final oral examination.
+The time involved for the open presentation may not impinge upon time required for the examining committee to conduct appropriate, iterative oral inquiry with the candidate, to evaluate the candidate's performance, and to deliberate fully within the time constraints of the scheduled oral examination.

 The final oral examination must be taken within five years after the oral preliminary examination.
 If more than five years elapse, the candidate will be required to take another oral preliminary examination.